-Transparent Language Online’s Learned Vocab system does three things:
+Learned Vocab does three things:

+A word or phrase gets copied into your personal Learned Vocab repository when you’ve either studied it in a lesson or moved it there manually.
 Once in the repository, a learned word or phrase vacillates between two states:

 So how does our software determine what’s Stale and what’s Fresh?
 How do we know what’s happening in your brain?
 It turns out applied science has come up with a pretty good solution for both guessing and manipulating somebody’s retention of a learned fact over time: spaced repetition.